Walking Rome from end to end is an excellent method for travelers and expatriates alike to get to know a new city.

 Many things can be the cause of the ITB Syndrome.
 The most common is running or walking down hilly streets frequently and on the same side of the street.
 Does this sound like part of walking Rome around its seven hills?
 Both the frequency and choosing the same side of the street put a lot of stress on one side of the knee and cause friction between the IT band and the femur causing inflammation.

 Massaging the quadriceps and hamstring muscles around the area, and using a foam roller on the affected area will help loosen things up, while a regimen of icing and working regularly with a physiotherapist will aid a fast recovery.
 Avoid aggressive downhill running, and if you always walk on the same side of the road, switch directions every so often.
 Finally, strengthen your hips, quads and hamstrings and glutes.
-See your physiotherapist for a good program of stretching and strengthening.
+See a professional for a good program of stretching and strengthening.

 You are likely experiencing runner’s knee or Patellofemoral pain syndrome.
 The main symptom is pain just below the kneecap that usually worsens as the intensity of exercise increases.